 Lastly, kitchen equipment.
 After some trial and error with this recipe (emphasis on error!), I found the perfect baking tray to use.
 It measures roughly 25cm X 35cm, I have 2 of them and I use them for everything from this focaccia to baking cookies.
 They are really handy, dishwasher proof (which is a must for me!) and you can find them here.

-Overall, there are two really important things with this recipe – weigh your ingredients as precisely as you can and make sure that your water is only lukewarm (no warmer or it may kill the yeast).
+Overall, there are two really important things with this recipe – weigh your ingredients as precisely as you can and make sure that your water is only lukewarm (no warmer or it may kill the yeast and no colder or the yeast won’t be activated).
 I would also say that you may be tempted to reduce the kneading time if, like me, the kneading motion or action can be a problem for you.
 To be honest, you can reduce it to 5 minutes – I’ve done so before and it still comes out well, just slightly heavier and less fluffy.
 Personally, I recommend you keep it to the full 10 minutes if you can but overall, it is an extremely forgiving dough and you should end up with a fantastic light and fluffy focaccia.

 We’ve also found that it’s really good cold the next day – provided that there’s any left that is!
 Your loaf should come out thick enough that you can carefully slice it open and fill it like a pitta.
 We like it with some sliced ham and salad or filled with a bit of tuna, mayo, diced onion, black pepper and a drop of lemon juice for lunch.
 And it’s just perfect served with my roasted tomato, caper and tuna pasta.